Alabama Teachers wants you to stay safe and secure.

-Ensuring the security and confidentiality of your account and personal information is essential to us.
+Ensuring the security and confidentiality of your Alabama Teachers accounts and personal information is essential to us.
 Below are some of the safeguards we have in place to protect against security breaches in the online environment:

-- Encryption – ATCU's online banking site requires the use of 128 bit encryption which is supported by the current version of the most popular browsers.
+- Encryption – Alabama Teachers's online banking site requires the use of 128-bit encryption, which is supported by the current version of the most popular browsers.
 You will not be able to connect to the site without it.

 - Timeout – Our system is designed to log you out automatically after 10 minutes of inactivity.